dinesh-ax/axway-open-docs/content/en/docs/operational_insights/op_insights_prerequisites.md

 ## Next steps

-After you ensured that you have all prerequisites in place, you can [setup a basic environment](/docs/amplify_analytics/op_insights_config_elastic_singlenode) to test the solution in a development environment.
+After you ensured that you have all prerequisites in place, you can [setup a basic environment](/docs/amplify_analytics/op_insights_config_elastic_singlenode) to run tests in a development environment.